 When you are looking for a job, there are usually a lot of different pieces that you need to consider.
 Of course, you need to find a role that fits your prior experience and background as well as one that allows room for professional growth.
-But, you also want to make sure that the company and culture makes you feel comfortable, safe, and supported.
+But, you also want to make sure that the company and culture is LGBTQ friendly so you feel comfortable, safe, and supported.

-As an LGBTQ+ individual or ally looking for a job, there are a lot of additional questions you want to consider before you accept a role.
+As an LGBTQ+ individual or ally looking for a job, there are a lot of additional questions you should consider.
 In order to be your most successful self, you need to be able to be authentically you in your job.
 If you do not feel like your organization is inclusive and supportive of LGTBQ+ people, then you will not be able to grow professionally or personally.

 So, how can you find a job at a company that is LGBTQ friendly?
 At Pathrise, we work with job-seekers every day who are looking for roles in companies that will support and protect them and so we wanted to share our advice to help you do the same.